 There are many reasons why people choose to raise backyard chickens.
 Some want to go green, some want the eggs or meat, others want pets, and still others are looking for a combination of practicality and fun.
 Whatever the reason, raising chickens can be an incredibly environmentally friendly activity.

 Go green: Cut down on waste

-Every year, 35 million tons of food waste ends up in landfills where it breaks down and produces methane, a greenhouse gas which contributes to climate change.
+Every year, 35 million tons of food waste ends up in landfills where it breaks down and produces methane, a greenhouse gas that contributes to climate change.
 One way you can reduce your household food waste is by feeding it to your chickens.

 Chickens are fantastic composters for your kitchen scraps.
 They’ll eat pretty much anything — fruit and vegetable skins, bread, oatmeal, pasta, etc. However, just like all animals, there are things that can make them ill and should be avoided.
 You can see an extensive list of what scraps you can feed your flock (as well as which ones not to toss their way) here.

 Chickens take care of more than just food waste — they’re also handy in getting rid of yard waste.
-About 33 tons of yard trimmings make their way to landfills each year, taking up much needed space.
+About 33 tons of yard trimmings make their way to landfills each year, taking up much-needed space.
 If you don’t already compost your yard waste, consider throwing it in the chicken run.
 Chickens love grass trimmings!
-A quick word of caution: make sure grass is untreated and short, as long blades of grass can ball up in a chicken’s crop.
+A quick word of caution: Make sure grass is untreated and short, as long blades of grass can ball up in a chicken’s crop.

 A gardener’s best friend